simonjoom/react-mobx-start-kit/README.md

 The primary goal of this project is to remain as **unopinionated** as possible.
 Its purpose is not to dictate your project structure or to demonstrate a complete sample application, but to provide a set of tools intended to make front-end development robust, easy, and, most importantly, fun.
 Check out the full feature list below!

-For information thks to some of these npm to help configurate webpack
+These npm helped us to configurate webpack with react-hot-loader

 font-awesome managed by font-awesome-webpack ! thks to him to help to add font-awesome https://www.npmjs.com/package/font-awesome-webpack